enisn/docker-development-environments/README.md

 # Docker Development Environments
 Quickly Set-up your development environment with docker.
+All containers are **temporary**, no volume mounted, if you want to persistent containers [see how to mount volume](https://docs.docker.com/storage/volumes/) to containers.

 Table of contents: